Warwick Arts Centre – Mead Gallery

 After undergoing a three-year hiatus, the Mead Gallery at the Warwick Arts Centre has recently reopened its doors with an exceptional exhibition by Rana Begum, titled “Dappled Light.”

-The exhibit is a magnificent exploration of the perception of light and colour, and it features a comprehensive collection of Begum’s works, including paintings, sculptures, and installations.
+The exhibit is a magnificent endeavour of the perception of light and colour, and it features a comprehensive collection of Begum’s works, including paintings, sculptures, and installations.
 Additionally, one of her art pieces was specially commissioned for the new gallery, adding an extra layer of uniqueness to the experience.
 Rana Begum is a globally renowned artist, showcasing her artworks in exhibitions and collections worldwide, making this exhibition a must-visit for art lovers.

 Project Information